SamTherapy/fediverse-imagebot/README.md

 The bot can be automated to post images at set times using a cronjob. \
 Example cron configuration:
 ```
-0 * * * * cd /path/to/fediverse-imagebot && yarn bot -m "Message"
+0 * * * * cd /path/to/fediverse-imagebot && yarn local -m "Message"
 ```
 This example will run the bot every hour on the hour with the post message `Message`.
 ## Additional information
-Additional help can be found by running `yarn bot -h` or `yarn token -h`.
+Additional help can be found by running `yarn local -h` or `yarn token -h`.